-Making vegetable stock from scraps is a part of our waste not philosophy; so many people on the industrial diet are deficient in important micronutrients.
-In fact nearly two billion souls are suffering from malnutrition; half of them are starving and the rest under the hammer from our modern supermarket food.
+In fact nearly two billion souls are suffering from malnutrition; half of them are starving and the rest are under the hammer from our modern ultra-refined supermarket meals.

-The only exception is when vegetables in the garden get old and woody, or you genuinely have a glut that you can't give away to hungry people, neighbours and friends; then you might consider tossing the fibrous remains.
+The only exception is when vegetables in the garden get old and woody; or you genuinely have a glut that you can't give away to hungry people, neighbours and friends.
+Then you might consider tossing the fibrous remains.

 Today we have a tomato that has passed its best, the end of a carrot and some old broad beans; not seen are the stub of an onion and the inner bulb of the garlic where the cloves are too small to be worth peeling.